 ALAN COLMES, CO-HOST: Media organizations from all over the world are descending upon Iowa for what promises to be a competitive race to the finish.
-The Iowa Democratic Party is saying at least 15 countries are planning to cover the event.
+The Iowa Democratic Party (search) is saying at least 15 countries are planning to cover the event.
 But what will be the headline Tuesday morning when the smoke clears?

 Joining us now, Fox News political analyst Juan Williams, and the political editor of the Des Moines Register, Kathie Obradovich.
 Good to have you both with us.
 Kathy, what a beautiful -- this State House, it just feels so historic here with it's beautiful architecture.
 I hope our audience is getting a good sense of what it's like.
 You must have been around here a lot covering this.